z3l4w5/tintin-space/content/docs/part1/chapter7/3/_index.md

 {{< /hint >}}

 {{< hint warning >}}
 **NOTE** Remember, in chapter 4, we provided both the singular and plural text  for a taxonomy.
 Hugo allows access to both the strings for our use.
-It does not automatically convert those because that cannot be reliably done across lan- guages (not programming but human languages) without a vast database.
+It does not automatically convert those because that cannot be reliably done across languages (not programming but human languages) without a vast database.
 We can use any of the strings as we see fit in the template.
 {{< /hint >}}

 {{< hint info >}}